soniasingla/soniasingla.github.io/content/blog/most-cb-program/index.md

 <b>2.
 Project Selection 🤔:</b> [Community Bridge program](https://communitybridge.org/) has a list of different organizations and most of them have interesting projects you would love to work on.
 Always try to focus on 2–3 projects rather than everywhere.
 Choose your project wisely.
 It will help you to concentrate on being a great candidate for that project.
 You will need to put effort into completing the tasks.
 It's a good point to make sure you really want to learn and work on a particular idea.

 <b>3.
-Set Goals/Objectives 🎯:</b> Once you have narrow down your project choices, reach out to the mentors for guidance, potential tasks, and good first issues to work on.
+Set Goals/Objectives 🎯:</b> Once you have narrowed down your project choices, reach out to the mentors for guidance, potential tasks, and good first issues to work on.
 Set some goals for what you want to work on and start contributing.
 Don't stop at one contribution.
 Making multiple contributions makes your profile stand out from the rest.<br><br>
 Also, the most important thing, this should not be a competition with other applicants.
 With your set goals, focus on yourself and compete with your own goals.

 <b>4.
 Community Engagement 🤝:</b> To know more about the organization culture, contribution workflow/communication channels, and Initial discussions about the project, it is important to communicate with the community.
 The project mentor is going to be one of the biggest factors that will affect your experience during the internship.
 Thus, you should make sure you get along!
 Ask them questions about what they look for when picking interns.
 If there are some weekly/monthly community meetings, try to join them and keep yourself updated with the latest feed, and ask questions if you have any.<br><br>
 If you are working on a new feature or pull request, it is preferred to ask in the channel and explain the changes in detail to make the review process fast and easy.

 <b>5.
 Feedback 🙌🏻:</b> Ask for feedback on the proposal or application form before the deadline.
 Asking for feedback can be a difficult thing, but it's a very important part of the application process.
 If you want to know what you're doing well, or what points you need to improve on, you'll need to be prepared to ask your mentor for feedback on your work.<br><br>
 The application process is mandatory and everyone must make an effort to try it out.
 Whether you are accepted or not, it will serve as a win.
-The contributions and connections you made during the application process will act as your project reference for the next opportunity, who knows? 😉<br><br>
+The contributions and connections you made during the application process may act as your project reference for the next opportunity, who knows? 😉<br><br>

 If you are a beginner in the open-source world, do not feel disheartened.
 At least you have started with open-source through this process and learned a lot of new things.
 The FOSS mentors are the kindest people in the world, they are always willing to guide and help you to continue with the contributions.